 At the present time, Data is the need of the world.
-You know, each day we are creating 2.5 quintillion bytes of data in the present era, and that’s huge.
+Each day we are creating 2.5 quintillion bytes of data in the present era, and that’s huge.

-If you are wondering how this much amount of data is generated?
-You visit the internet daily and search over the internet for the related stuff, listen to music, watch videos.
+You probably are wondering how this much amount of data is generated.
+You visit the internet daily and search over the internet for related stuff, listen to music, and watch videos.
 Moreover, you use social media, upload photographs, share your thoughts and posts.

 Even with each Tinder swipe, you are directing some data to the servers.
-With each Snapchat or Instagram upload, there is a whole lot of data.
+With each Snapchat or Instagram upload, there is a whole lot of data being stored somewhere.
 Your chats (on whichever platform they are) also contribute to making the data this much large.

 But, do we do not need each and every data unit.
-We need the appropriate information only that is of our need.
-Data on its own is of no use.
+We need the appropriate information only that is of use to us.
+At the end of the day, data on its own is of no use.
 However, the data that is arranged in a meaningful manner turns into information and we need the information.